Shyft-to/solana-defi/Meteora/Typescript/stream_meteora_dbc_and_detect_buy_sell_events/README.md

 <a id="readme-top"></a>

-# Streaming Meteora DBC transaction using gRPC and parsing instructions in Typescript
+# Streaming Meteora DBC Buy Sell transaction with gRPC.

-This project streams Meteora Dynamic Bonding Curve (DBC) transactions via gRPC, parsing both Meteora DBC and Token Program instructions in real time.
+This project provides real-time streaming and decoding of Meteora Dynamic Bonding Curve (DBC) transactions on the Solana blockchain via gRPC.
+By tracking live buy and sell events from both the Meteora DBC and Token Program, it offers deep insights into liquidity movements and market behavior.

-It powers transactions on Jup Studio Launchpad by decoding dynamic bonding curve mechanics—where activity adjusts dynamically with demand—enabling transparent, efficient execution.
+ The system interprets dynamic bonding curve mechanics—where pricing adjusts based on demand and volume—enabling transparent, efficient trade execution.

-Parsed data is structured for seamless processing and analysis, unlocking real-time insights into Solana-based transaction flows.
+Parsed data is structured for seamless downstream processing and analysis, making it ideal for developers, traders, and analysts looking to understand real-time DeFi activity on Solana.
+Unlock actionable insights into user behavior, liquidity flow, and trading dynamics across the Meteora ecosystem.

 ![screenshot](assets/meteora-dbc.png?raw=true "Screenshot")